-TITLE: DRUG FREE WORKPLACE
+TITLE: DRUG-FREE WORKPLACE, SCHOOLS, AND COMMUNITIES

 I. STATEMENT.
-In compliance with the Drug Free Workplace Act of 1988, the administration of the Mississippi Gulf Coast Community College certifies that the College supports the fight against unlawful drugs in the workplace.
+In compliance with the Drug Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act of 1989, the administration of the Mississippi Gulf Coast Community College certifies that the College supports the fight against unlawful drugs and alcohol in the workplace.